sidduloni/nodejs-interview-questions/logic.md

 withoutLoopFn(1, 5)
 ```

-## S.No 17 WAP to display sum of square of an odd nos in javascript
+## S.No 17 Write a program to display sum of square of an odd nos in javascript
 **Ans**
 ```javascript
 let sumOfSquareArr = [1,2,3,4,5,6,7,8,9,10]